pranav-asthana/plagiarism-checker/README.md

 2. **Scientific papers database**: Consists of 4003 research papers in computer science (converted from .tex to plain text using *detex*).
 > Courtesy: KDD Cup 2013

-I also tested my design document using the dynamic search feature and got a plagiarism score of XX%!
+I also tested my design document using the dynamic search feature and got a plagiarism score of 58%!

+However, due to limitations put by google, since I only allowed to make a small numer of requests, I am unable to fetch all the documents I want.

 ## Dependencies
 1. Python >= 3.5